Nilli-Vanilli/Life_Simulators/README.md

 The start indices are the cells that will be turned on in the first generation.
 It can either be a single integer or a list of them, as long as they do not exceed the number of cells in a generation (the programme will tell you if a certain index is out of bounds).
 Furthermore, it is possible to enter 'middle' to turn on only the middle cell, or 'empty' to turn on no cells at all.

 Then there is the boundary condition.
 This describes what happens at the edges of the grid, since unfortunately it is not infinite (yet).
-Currently four different boundary conditions are supported:
+Currently, four different boundary conditions are supported:

 1) 'periodic' - the grid wraps around to connect to itself.
 2) 'Dirichlet 0' - the edges are always zero.
 3) 'Dirichlet 1' - the edges are always one.
 4) 'Neumann' - the edges share the state of their neighbour.

 Finally there are the colours.
-These should be a RGB-triples, meaning tuples of length three with integers between 0 and 255.
+These should be RGB-triples, meaning tuples of length three with integers between 0 and 255.
 It is also possible to enter any named Pygame colour out of this [list](https://www.pygame.org/docs/ref/color_list.html).

 As an added bonus, if you feel like spicing up the cellular experience, each box also allows you to input 'random', which will randomise that part of the configuration each run.
 If you are feeling truly adventurous, then you might be tempted to try out the secret **mystery box!!!** mode, which can be accessed through a secret button hidden in the top right corner of the screen.